 Which home aligner is more customer-focused?

 In this case, Byte is more customer-focused.
-Their model of assigning a personal assistant to each customer is hard to beat.
-Each time you contact customer support, you’ll speak with someone who knows the ins and outs of your case.
+They assign a personal assistant to each customer, which is hard to beat.
+After all, each time you contact customer support, you’ll speak with someone who knows the ins and outs of your case.

 How exactly do at-home clear aligners work?